liufuyang/liufuyang.github.io/_posts/2019-11-02-java-profiler.markdown

 Like one from 2019-Sep worked for me.

 Then basic step to do profiling or recording is to

-- Ssh to an instance
+- ssh to an instance
 - If your app runs in docker,then enter the container: `docker exec -it 51724efa7242 /bin/bash` and cd into a directory the host have access to
 - If your app runs in kubernetes containers: